supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/2-Analyze-Files-in-Azure-Databricks.md

 After completing this lab, you will be able to:

- - Provision an Azure Databricks workspace.
+ - Task 1: Provision an Azure Databricks workspace
- - Create a cluster.
+ - Task 2: Create a cluster
- - Explore data using a notebook.
+ - Task 3: Explore data using a notebook

 ### Estimated timing: 45 minutes